yds/blocklist-aggregator/README.md

 ```
 adjust the path above to `/usr/bin/curl` and with a few other path
 tweaks the `fetch` and `suricataupdate` tasks should work on Linux.

-## Misc Notes

-The sample `whitelist.txt` file is downloaded from the [MalTrail][]
-malicious traffic detection system project.
-Definitely look over
-the content and remove anything you do not need whitelisted.

-Before enabling the `blocklist` in the packet filter run `inv fetch`
-and ensure that everything you need whitelisted is indeed in the
-`knowngood.cidr` output file and search the generated `blocklist.cidr`
-file to ensure nothing you need whitelisted ends up in the `blocklist`.

 ## License